 Keep in mind that these limits are more like thresholds.
 When you reach them, you can still use your service, but your speed will be slowed to 1–3 Mbps (virtually unusable).
 But at least there are no overage fees.

-Again, this depends largely on what you’re doing with your connection.
-If you only browse the web and check email occasionally, you can probably get by with a basic 35 GB plan.
+The data amount you need largely depends on what you’re doing with your internet connection.
+If you only browse the web and check email occasionally, you can probably get by with a basic 30GB to 50GB plan.

-However, if you’re gaming or streaming music and (especially) video, you’ll eat through that very quickly.
-Watching an hour of Netflix in HD can use up to 3 GB of data, so more data is always better—especially if you stream a lot.
+But if you’re gaming or streaming music and (especially) video at higher resolution, you’ll eat through that very quickly.
+Watching an hour of Netflix in HD can use up to 3GB of data, so more data is always better—especially if you stream a lot.